google/security-research/kernelctf/rules.md

      * Save this exact file, you will need to send us this later.

+     * Try to keep this file to the minimum necessary, leave out large files like e.g. `vmlinux`, `bzImage` as they can be downloaded separately if needed.

   2. Submit the flag and the hash via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) with the additional details requested.

      * Save the link as you’ll have to edit this form later.